-It&s laughable to think that you’d allow an untrained person to work on your teeth.
+It’s laughable to think that you’d allow an untrained person to work on your teeth.
 But somehow we don’t think about our skin in the same way.
 This is more than slightly alarming, given that aestheticians regularly use strong chemicals, blades and electric currents when doing treatments.

-You could end up with burns, cuts, permanent scarring, skin lifting, infection, gangrene, paralysis… The list goes on, and gets worse when the client is pregnant, has diabetes or use medication that could react to the treatment.
+You could end up with burns, cuts, permanent scarring, skin lifting, infection, gangrene, paralysis… The list goes on and gets worse when the client is pregnant, has diabetes or use medicines that could react to the treatment.
 It may sound extreme, but it is a terrifying reality.
 More and more spa and salon injuries have been reported in recent years, and there are now law firms that specialise in these cases.

 The reason for this is a lack of qualified practitioners and, in South Africa particularly, a lack of a regulatory body controlling the industry.

 Somatologists need to know more than how to tweeze an eyebrow or clip a toenail.
 They study anatomy and physiology, basic health and safety, and hygiene and sterilisation before they are allowed to begin practical work.
-Then follow years of practical hours and examinations at a registered tertiary institution, culminating in national and international examinations.
+Then followed years of practical hours and examinations at a registered tertiary institution, culminating in national and international examinations.

 In recent years, the beauty industry has moved towards medical aesthetics.
 You can now have teeth whitening, botox injections, chemical peels and waxing all done at one venue.
 Considering these advancements, one would expect the practitioners to be highly trained and confident in their abilities.